-- (a) on the same basis as the floating rate under a notional interest rate swap transaction in the relevant Specified Currency governed by an agreement incorporating the ISDA Definitions; - (b) on the basis of a reference rate appearing on the agreed screen page of a commercial quotation service; or - (c) on such other basis as may be agreed between the Issuer and the relevant Dealer(s) or (in the case of a private placement) the relevant Covered Bondholder(s), as set out in the applicable Final Terms.
+- (a) on the same basis as the floating rate under a notional interest rate swap transaction in the relevant Specified Currency governed by an agreement incorporating the ISDA Definitions; - (b) on the basis of a reference rate appearing on the agreed screen page of a commercial quotation service; or - on such other basis as may be agreed between the Issuer and (c) the relevant Dealer(s) or (in the case of a direct purchase of Covered Bonds by an investor) the relevant Covered Bondholder(s), as set out in the applicable Final Terms.

-The margin (if any) relating to any Floating Rate Covered Bonds (the "Margin"), including, if applicable, any rate multiplier and any change in margin (together with any preconditions thereto) will be agreed between the Issuer and the relevant Dealer(s) or (in the case of a private placement) the relevant Covered Bondholder(s) for each issue of Floating Rate Covered Bonds, as set out in the applicable Final Terms.
+The margin (if any) relating to any Floating Rate Covered Bonds (the "Margin"), including, if applicable, any rate multiplier and any change in margin will be agreed between the Issuer and the relevant Dealer(s) or (in the case of a direct purchase of Covered Bonds by an investor) the relevant Covered Bondholder(s) for each issue of Floating Rate Covered Bonds and set out in the applicable Final Terms.

-"ISDA Definitions" means, with respect to any Series, the 2006 ISDA Definitions as published by the International Swaps and Derivatives Association, Inc. and as amended and updated as of the Issue Date of the first Tranche of the Covered Bonds of the relevant Series.
+"ISDA Definitions" means, with respect to any Series, the 2006 ISDA Definitions as published by the International Swaps and Derivatives Association, Inc. and as amended and updated as of the Issue Date of the first Tranche of the Covered Bonds of the relevant

+Series.